jaimevfb/jeymi-portfolio/README.md

-# BERNA — Phosphor Terminal Portfolio
+# JEYMI — Phosphor Terminal Portfolio

 An award-quality portfolio for poster design & motion graphics.
 A void-black, phosphor-green "terminal" aesthetic: gallery-still layouts punctuated by a live